 (b) A palindrome in DNA is a sequence of base pairs that reads the same on both strands when the reading orientation is maintained constant.
 For example, 5′, GAATTC — 3′, CTTAAG — 5′

-DNA Fragment Separation and Isolation is a very tricky business and needs to be done with precision and this is what is mentioned in biotechnology principles and processes class 12 notes.
+DNA Fragment Separation and Isolation is a very tricky business and needs to be done with precision.

 (i)The cutting of DNA by restriction endonucleases produces DNA fragments.

 (ii) Gel electrophoresis is a method for separating DNA fragments based on their size.

 (iii) They can be separated by causing them to travel towards the anode through a medium/matrix under an electric field.

 (iv) Agarose, a natural polymer produced from seaweeds, is the most often utilized medium.